PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 the testing data should be subsampled to recreate the original imbalance, to avoid the relative proportion of interactions in the testing data affecting the resulting confusion matrix and derived metrics (MCC, etc.,)

+> This is an excellent suggestion -- one of my issues with it is that in practice, these models would be applied to datasets for which the actual class imbalance is not the one used for training; that being said, the reviewer is absolutely correct in mentioning that changing the training class imbalance TODO

 L189: Add a motivation for why these four ML methods were selected and how they differ – e.g. by explaining the most central ways in which they differ.
 I think